What is Blueproof?

 Q. What is a fire-risk assessment?

-A. There are many forms of fire risk assessment and advice can be obtained from your local Community Safety Manager.
-The Fire Industry Association produce an excellent Best Practice Guide to Fire Safety but this does not identify the means to evaluate and assess the risk.
+Answer: There are many forms of fire risk assessment and advice can be obtained from your local Community Safety Manager.
+The Fire Industry Association produce an excellent Best Practice Guide to Fire Safety, but this does not identify the means to evaluate and assess the risk.

 Q. What is the risk profile concept?

-A. The tools for risk assessment and risk management are available from ISO.
-A fire risk assessment is undertaken for the building based on its use, fabric and profile, however no two buildings or rooms are the same.
-Checklists are constructed or consulted and risk is ranked against a risk matrix.
-The matrix displays the level of risk.
-The goal to ensure that the risk is ALARP.
+Answer: The tools for risk assessment and risk management to enable traceability are available in ISO 17776.
+A fire risk assessment is undertaken for the building based on its use, fabric and profile; however, no two buildings or rooms are the same.

 Q. Can anyone construct a risk profile?